 2. Medical expenses

-Medical expenses can be unexpected, and they can add up quickly.
+Medical expenses can be one of the biggest unexpected expenses , and they can add up quickly.
 If you have an ongoing condition, putting money aside in a sinking fund can help ease the financial pressure.

 3. Family expenses

-Family expenses include childcare and school fees to school trips and paying for their hobbies.
+Family expenses include everything from childcare and school fees to school trips and paying for their hobbies.

 4. Treasury bills